rkulla/unitaskr/README.md

     $ npm install browserify -g

-Whenever you change a javascript file run:
+Whenever you change a javascript file you need to browserify the bundle.js, you can automate the updates with gulp:

-    $ npm run build

-Or better yet, automate the bundle updates by running `watchify`:

     $ gulp watch

+this will run `watchify` and sit in the terminal.

 You can run the `mocha` unit tests with:

-    $ npm test
+    $ gulp test